 The walkthrough will take you through the key differences between Nougat and Marshmallow and that will help you get familiar with the changes coming aboard your Nougat update.
 The more comfortable you are ahead of your release the better.

 You'll also want to get familiar with Samsung's version of Nougat as it comes with some major tweaks to the user interface, some new modes, and a whole lot more.

 We've also put together a list of the most prominent features in our Samsung Android Nougat roundup and it's worth a look if you didn't follow Samsung's Nougat beta for the Galaxy S7 and Galaxy S7 Edge.

-If you own a Galaxy S7 or Galaxy S7 Edge, take a look at our list of reasons to and not to install Nougat on your device.
+Furthermore, if you own a Galaxy S7 or Galaxy S7 Edge you'll want to take a look at our list of reasons to and not to install Nougat on your device.